ElsaYilinWang/DECI-EmailAutomationTool/standalone_installer_guide.md

 4.  **Find Your Standalone `.exe`**
     When PyInstaller is finished, you will find a new folder named `dist` in your project directory.
 Inside `dist`, you will find **`email_app.exe`**.
 This is your complete application.

-**Note on Execution Environments:** During development, you may notice that the script only works in certain terminals (like Command Prompt) and not others (like PowerShell in VS Code).
-This is due to terminal-specific security policies.
-The final `email_app.exe` created by this process is a native Windows application and does **not** run in a terminal, so it is not affected by these issues.

 ### **Step 2: Create the Professional Installer with Inno Setup**